 - Divide that total by 25, which will provide a number equivalent to what a 4% annual withdrawal amount would be.
 In the case of our hypothetical $750,000 portfolio, the answer is $30,000 in annual income from investments and other savings.

 Finally, list any other potential sources of income, such as pay from anticipated part-time work, income from rental properties, veterans benefits, or disability benefits.

 Together, the figures from those three categories — guaranteed income plus Social Security, withdrawals from savings and investments, and payments from other income sources — will help provide an approximation of total annual retirement income.
 A financial professional can be a valuable partner at this stage to help develop more detailed estimates or answering questions about how much income to assume from different sources.

-A common rule of thumb is to plan for 70%–80%,3 of pre-retirement income to cover retirement expenses.
-That figure assumes that many of the typical expenses for a working family — including transportation, the cost of raising children, and the need to save for retirement — decline as we get older.
+Many financial professionals advise replacing at least 80% of your pre-retirement income.4 That figure assumes that many of the typical expenses for a working family — including transportation, the cost of raising children, and the need to save for retirement — decline as we get older.
 Following that guideline, an individual with annual household income of $125,000 would create a target for retirement income of $87,500–$100,000.

 However, there are many variables that can affect how much a person will need: